If you need help now

 Our University wellbeing team is not an emergency service and not a 24/7 service.

-We offer support as quickly as we can to students who register with our team, but there may be a waiting time to see us.
+We offer support as quickly as we can to students who self-refer to our team, but there may be a waiting time to see us.

 If you are a student who is concerned that you might harm yourself, or if you are in any situation in which you are facing an imminent life-threatening situation, you need to contact an emergency or crisis support service instead.